Thong-Mai/AWSfcj-SBWnhatthong/content/5-Workshop/_index.md

 The system collects clickstream events from the frontend, stores raw JSON data in **Amazon S3**, processes events via scheduled ETL (**AWS Lambda + EventBridge**), and loads analytical data into a dedicated **PostgreSQL Data Warehouse on EC2** inside a private subnet.

-Interactive analytics dashboards are built using **R Shiny**, running on the same EC2 instance as the Data Warehouse, and accessed via **AWS Systems Manager Session Manager** (zero SSH).
+Analytics dashboards are built using **R Shiny**, running on the same EC2 instance as the Data Warehouse, and accessed via **AWS Systems Manager Session Manager**.

 The platform is engineered with:

 - Clear separation between **OLTP vs Analytics** workloads
 - Private-only analytical backend (**no public DW access**)
 - Cost-efficient, scalable AWS serverless components
-- Minimal moving parts for reliability and simplicity
 - Zero-SSH admin access via **SSM Session Manager** into the private DW / Shiny EC2
+- You can run the Shiny app locally at **localhost:3838**

 #### Key Architecture Components